egaba/ember-yup/README.md

 By default, form fields will not begin validating until they are `enabled`.
 Fields aggregate error messages in an `errorMessages` array that is passed down with the field.

-To enable the form field, there are two options:

-1. Set `enabled=true` on the form field
+Pass the `enabled=true` prop to the form field to enable the field.
 ```html
 {{#text-field enabled=true type="email" value=myEmailValue as |field|}}
   <input